 - Choose chemical if you want something lightweight and invisible

-- Choose mineral if you have sensitive, reactive, or acne-prone skin
+- Choose mineral if you have sensitive, reactive, or skin prone to blemishes

 Matching Sunscreen to Your Skin Type